West coast of North America, from British Columbia south to Baja California and the Sea of Cortez.

 They belong to a group of seals called otariids, or eared seals.
 This group has external ear flaps and large flippers that they use to "walk" on land.
 Their hind flippers are shorter than the front flippers and can be rotated forward to help it shuffle along on land.
 Sea lions have external ear flaps, large eyes and 40 to 60 whiskers.
 California sea lions also have thick layers of blubber to insulate their bodies from the chilly ocean waters.

 Sea lions swim with up-and-down, wing-like strokes of their fore-flippers and are very agile and maneuverable when swimming.
-They are capable of reaching speeds in excess of 13 miles per hour but generally swim at much slower speeds.
+They are capable of reaching speeds of up to 25 miles per hour but generally swim at much slower speeds.

 When diving, California sea lions slow their heart rates to allow them to remain underwater for nearly ten minutes before surfacing to breathe.
 They also have a much higher blood volume than non-diving animals of the same size.
 This creates a greater oxygen binding capacity.
 During a dive, the blood is shunted or moved away from their extremities and concentrated in the heart and central nervous system.
 The muscle of California sea lions has a high concentration of the oxygen-binding protein myoglobin to help prevent muscle oxygen deficiency.
 These adaptations allow them to dive to depths of 899 feet.